Boolean Satisfiability via Imitation Learning: Experiments

 In this section, we assess the ability to transfer to structured families that differ from the training generator, covering SAT and UNSAT, 3-SAT, and non-$k$-SAT, without any retraining or tuning.
 Query budgets match the test sets, with 3 or 5 calls per instance for ImitSAT and Graph-Q-SAT, whereas SATformer adjusts the VSIDS variable scores only once at initialization.

 Across all families, ImitSAT attains the lowest MRPP $\tilde{r}$ or ties for best as shown in Table~\ref{tab:merged-special-sat} (top).
 The gains are large on PARITY and PRET, and with 5 calls ImitSAT is best on JNH and AIM, and matches the best on PHOLE.
 Graph-Q-SAT does not reduce propagation number on JNH and AIM, and in fact increases the propagation number.
 SATformer only shows a gain on the PARITY dataset; all other datasets exhibit no gain or worse performance than MiniSAT.
 Table~\ref{tab:merged-special-sat} (bottom) reports the $W_{1\%}$.
 ImitSAT achieves the highest or tied win rate on all families, including a perfect score on PRET and matching the best on PARITY and PHOLE.
 These outcomes indicate that imitation of the expert KeyTrace transfers from random 3-SAT to structured regimes without finetuning.
+We report additional experiments on industrial benchmarks from SATCOMP~\citep{iser_et_al:LIPIcs.SAT.2024.18} in Appendix~\ref{sec:satcomp}, using instances with at most 100 variables and a DIMACS encoding that fits within our context budget.
+On this filtered subset, ImitSAT and SATformer solve the harder instances substantially faster in wall-clock time than Graph-Q-SAT under the same query budget as shwon in Figure~\ref{fig:wallclock-satcomp}.